andyst-dev/libft-42/README.md

 # libft

 A custom C library developed as part of the 42 curriculum.
-This project consists of rebuilding a selected part of the standard C library, adding a few utility functions, and packaging everything into a reusable static library.
+`libft` is a small static library that reimplements part of the standard C library and adds a few utility functions that became useful again in later projects.

-`libft` was designed to become a base toolkit for later 42 projects, with a focus on low-level programming, pointer manipulation, memory handling, and clean function design.
+It was a good way to build solid foundations in low-level C, especially around memory handling, string manipulation, pointers and writing reusable code.

 ## Features
 - Reimplementation of common libc-style functions